web3privacy/web3privacy/Pagency/Readme.md

 ## **Idea valuation**

-**Default state**: Decentralisation ethos sync  - it redistributes power from centralised actors back to humans.
+**Default state**: _Decentralisation ethos sync  - it redistributes power from centralised actors back to humans_.

 **Problem Importance**
 > How important is the problem being solved?
 (10: extremely important)